tus/tus-resumable-upload-protocol/protocol.md

 ### Creation

-All Clients and Servers SHOULD implement the upload creation extension.
+The Client and the Server SHOULD implement the upload creation extension.
 If the Server supports this extension, it MUST add `creation` to the `Tus-Extension` header.